nystrom/rivo/docs/design.md

 An `open` type cannot be matched as a parameter of a closed function nor matched using `match` in the body of a closed function.
 This ensures that the function can be extended to match extensions of the open type.

+Matching of open types are not checked for completeness.

-## Linking
+## Linking and dispatch

-When linking, open function
+When linking modules, a dispatch function is generated for each open function in the modules.

 ### Core types